mitchelldmiller/quick-mail-wp-plugin/README.md

 ### Installation ###

-1. Download [the latest release](https://github.com/mitchelldmiller/quick-mail-wp-plugin/releases/latest) and unpack in your `/wp-content/plugins/` directory.
+1. Download the plugin and unpack in your `/wp-content/plugins` directory.

-1. Activate the plugin through the WordPress 'Plugins' menu.
+2. Activate the plugin through the 'Plugins' menu in WordPress.

+3. Visit the settings page at `Settings -> Quick Mail` to configure the plugin for your site.

+4. Optional: [Install WP-CLI](https://wp-cli.org/#installing) to send mail from the command line.

+5. Optional: Install [Mailgun](http://wordpress.org/extend/plugins/mailgun/) or [Sendgrid](http://wordpress.org/plugins/sendgrid-email-delivery-simplified/) plugin to send reliable email.

 ### Frequently Asked Questions ###